-A herd or pasture bully can wreak havoc on the other horses it lives with.
-Bullies can injure other horses by biting, striking and kicking them.
+A herd or pasture bully can wreak havoc on the other horses with which it lives.
+Bullies can injure other horses by biting, striking, and kicking them.
 They can run them into things and through fences.
-They can run the condition of submissive horses down by preventing them from getting to hay.
-And they can wreak havoc on turnout blankets by shredding them as they bite at the horses wearing them.
+A bully can adversely affect the condition of submissive horses by preventing them from getting to hay.
+They can wreak havoc on turnout blankets by shredding them, as they bite at the horses wearing them.

 Horses in a herd have a hierarchy.
 There is often one horse that is the leader, a few that may find favor with the leader, and sometimes, one submissive soul that takes the brunt of any abuse handed out.
 Little can be done to influence this pecking order.

-When You Are In the Pasture
+When You Are in the Pasture

 When a horse is disrespectful in the pasture, it is the one time that punishment in the form of a smack or sharp word may be appropriate.
 If a horse is known to be disrespectful in the pasture, it may also be appropriate to carry a whip so that you can use it to keep the horse a safe distance from you and to apply a quick punishment in the form of a flick.

-Protecting Other Horses
+Protecting the Other Horses

 There’s a limited amount you can do to protect other horses from pasture bullies.
-If you have room, it may be best to keep a bad bully separated.
-Or you can try changing the members of the herd around so that the bully is pastured with a more dominant but confident horse that will keep it in line.
+If the bullying becomes injurious to other horses, you may have no other choice but to keep the bully separated.
+Build an extra paddock, or perhaps section off a portion of a field with an electric fence.
+Or, you can try changing the members of the herd around so that the bully is pastured with a more dominant but confident horse that will keep it in line.

-If the bully or bullies are shod, this can increase the chances of a serious injury for other horses.
-It’s important not to put very young, small or very elderly horses that might not be able to get away quickly, out with a pasture bully.
+If the bully or a group of bullies is only chasing one horse, it might be best to keep that horse separated.
+Sometimes, horses will pick on one horse so much, that they lose weight and get injured often.
+If the bully or bullies are shod, this can increase the chances of a serious injury to other horses.
+It’s important not to put very young, small, or elderly horses (that might not be able to get away quickly) out with a pasture bully.